VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 }
 ```

-The pattern is very similar to Mockito:
-* First mocking ot a class slower than a second

 At the first glance, it seems that Mockk is slower than Mockito.
 But Mockk was faster in `c - create activity 2`.
 If you mock many different activities, the whole test suite can run faster with mockk.